Advanced Options for Treating Breast Cancer

 For most women, breast health awareness means getting their annual clinical exam and mammogram, receiving the “all clear” letter in the mail, and moving on with their lives.

 But for those whose journey leads to a breast cancer diagnosis, there are decisions to make about surgery and treatment.
-Julie Reiland, MD, Breast Surgeon with Avera Medical Group Comprehensive Breast Care, believes it’s important for women to know about the latest options in order to make the decision that’s right for them.
+Julie Reiland, MD, Breast Surgeon, believes it’s important for women to know about the latest options in order to make the decision that’s right for them.

 “Women don’t pay attention to breast cancer unless they get it,” Reiland said.
 First and foremost, women are concerned about whether they’ll survive, and whether or not the cancer will come back.
 “But when the dust settles, they begin to become concerned about what the breast will look like after surgery.”